 Canada’s largest and most diverse city, the economic centre.
 Recognised as one of the most culturally diverse cities of the world.

-The first provincial park in Canada, with over 2400 lakes and 1200 kilometers of streams and rivers located within the park, formed by the retreat of the glaciers during the last ice age.
+The first provincial park in Canada, with over 2400 lakes and 1200 kilometres of streams and rivers located within the park, formed by the retreat of the glaciers during the last ice age.

-The sea and the beautiful mountain views, sunsets and a temperate climate and access to wilderness within reach of the city center.
+The sea and the beautiful mountain views, sunsets and a temperate climate and access to the wilderness within reach of the city centre.

 On Okanagan Lake in the Okanagan Valley ofBritish Columbia, its name derives from a native term for “grizzly bear”.
 Legend has it that the Ogopogo monster resides in the lake.